jersson/my-typescript-sandbox/README.md

 ENDPOINT_BOOKS=/v1/books
 ```

-We're using this [mocks api](https://freetestapi.com/apis/books) to make some tests but you can use other apis with the same interface :smile:
+We're using this [mocks api](https://freetestapi.com/apis/books) to make some tests but you can use other apis with the same [books interface](./src/models/book.ts) :smile:

 ### 3.2.
 Explore the code, edit it and run it locally